BAYARD CUTTING ARBORETUM FARM INTERNSHIP PROGRAM

 The 691 acre Bayard Cutting Arboretum was the former home of William Bayard Cutting, now a New York State Park with a mission “to provide an oasis of beauty and quiet for the pleasure, rest and refreshment of those who delight in outdoor beauty; and to bring about a greater appreciation and understanding of the value and importance of informal planting.”
-Utilizing plans conceived by the noted landscape architectural firm of Frederick Law Olmstead, the arboretum development was begun in 1887.
-The site was originally wooded and many of the large oaks now seen were retained during the clearing of the land.
-With the cooperation of Charles Sprague Sargent, then director of Boston’s Arnold Arboretum, Mr. Cutting several years later began to plant his conifer collection.
-The current collection of fir, spruce, pine, cypress, hemlock, yew and other lesser known conifers is one of the most extensive to be found in the United States.
-Also found are extensive plantings of dwarf evergreens, rhododendron, azaleas, hollies and oaks.
-Perennial borders, woodland trails, coastal gardens, natural wetlands, forest, and a CSA farm can also be found in the arboretum’s vast acreage.
+Utilizing plans conceived by the noted landscape architectural firm of Frederick Law Olmstead, arboretum development was begun in 1887.
+The arboretum is internationally renowned for its extensive collection of fir, spruce, pine, cypress, hemlock, yew and other lesser known conifers.
+Extensive plantings of dwarf evergreens, rhododendron, azaleas, hollies and oaks, as well as perennial borders, woodland trails, coastal gardens, natural wetlands, native forest, and a CSA farm are also found in the arboretum’s vast acreage.

 The Bayard Cutting Arboretum CSA Farm is the only Community Supported Agriculture project in the New York State Parks system.
 The farm is located adjacent to the estate’s original barn, on land that was the former cow pasture of the Bayard Cutting estate.
-Currently, the farm has 2 ½ acres under cultivation, in addition to an herb garden and asparagus patch.
-We abide by NOFA-NY (Northeast Organic Farming Association) guidelines and consider ourselves organic.
-We also care for 150 laying hens.
-CSA Members enjoy weekly vegetables, herbs and flowers, that they pick up on-site, from May/June through October.
+Currently, the farm has 2 ½ acres under cultivation and our practices are in keeping with NOFA-NY (Northeast Organic Farming Association) guidelines.
+The farm also cares for a flock of 150 laying hens.
+CSA Members enjoy weekly vegetables, herbs and flowers, that they pick up on-site from May/June through October.

 Farm interns will receive practical, hands-on experience in all areas of running a CSA.
 General duties will include seeding, planting, hand weeding, bed maintenance, watering, harvesting, organic pest control, bug scouting and working with chickens.
-Interns must be able to interact and engage with CSA members and park visitors.
-Interns are required to participate in Farm community events.
-However, due to COVID-19 we are unsure if we will host any Farm events in 2021.
+Interns must be able to interact and engage with CSA members and park visitors, and are required to participate in Farm community events.
+(Due to COVID-19, Farm events for 2022 are uncertain.)

-We always give instructions and try to explain the “how” and “why” along the way.
-Interns will participate in every aspect of running our CSA, providing them with hands-on experience and a glimpse into the wonderful world of organic farming!
+We instruct and try to explain the “how” and “why” along the way.
+Interns will participate in every aspect of running our CSA, providing them with hands-on experience and a glimpse into the wonderful world and transformative possibilities of organic farming!
 Interns will learn by working side by side with our farm staff.
 There are opportunities for independent projects if the intern has a strong interest in seeing one to term.
-No previous farming experience is required, but preference given to applicants with prior experience.
-We are looking for motivated and dedicated individuals who are willing to work outside all season.
+No previous farming experience is required, but preference is given to applicants with prior experience.
+We are looking for passionate, motivated and dedicated individuals who are able to work outside all season.